memgraph/docs/docs/reference-guide/streams/overview.md

 Memgraph can connect to existing Kafka streams.
 To use streams, a user
 must:
 1. [**Create a transformation module**](/reference-guide/streams/transformation-modules/overview.md)
+2. Configure Memgraph to connect to, e.g. Kafka by providing the appropriate flag `--kafka-bootstrap-servers=localhost:9092`
-2. Create the stream with a `CREATE STREAM` query
+3. Create the stream with a `CREATE STREAM` query
-3. Start the stream with a `START STREAM` query
+4. Start the stream with a `START STREAM` query

 :::tip
 Check out the **example-streaming-app** on [GitHub](https://github.com/memgraph/example-streaming-app) to see a sample Memgraph-Kafka application.